 This was my third time at this event and for the third year in a row, I can say I LOVE THIS EVENT!
 For some reason, I didn’t write a race recap last year, but you can read 2016’s here.

 The event felt bigger this year, and I am sure there were lots more people running and spectating.
-If you are not familiar with this event, it’s a 24 hour race that starts at noon on the Saturday and finishes at noon on the Sunday.
+If you are not familiar with this event, it’s a 24-hour race that starts at noon on Saturday and finishes at noon on Sunday.
 It’s held at Wasing Park, Reading (and there is one in Leeds) and you can run solo, in pairs, small teams and large teams.
-The course is just shy of 5 miles, and is an undulating trail route.
+The course is just shy of 5 miles and is an undulating trail route.

 I was in a large team, and there were 6 of us.
 The maximum in a team is 8, and I think 3-5 people is classed as a small team.
-I arrived on the Friday night, but was lucky enough to be part of RunMND, and some of the group had got there at 11am and secured good spot for camping.
-We were camped in the same place as last year, which is to the left of the event village and only about a 5 minute walk to the start line.
+I arrived on the Friday night, but was lucky enough to be part of RunMND, and some of the group had got there at 11 am and secured a good spot for camping.
+We were camped in the same place as last year, which is to the left of the event village and only about a 5-minute walk to the start line.
 If you camp in the large field, you can have a 10-15 minute walk to the start.

 The event organised a kids race and a disco on the Friday night.
 I went down to support the children’s race, but didn’t stay for the disco, as we had some pizza’s to get through!